Mac and Windows PC Files

 Disk Image Files

 A Mac disk image is a file based representation of a file system.
-The Mac can mount them so they appear just like a disk drive.
 When a disk image file is opened on a Mac, a disk icon appears just as if a removable disk was inserted.
-There are several different types each with different options.
+There are several different types each with different options and volume formats (APFS, HFS+, etc).
 Below are descriptions of the types TransMac supports:

 It is useful to be able to determine what type of data a file contains and what application should be used to open it.
 This is done by attaching an extension to the name of the file separated by a period.
 A text file would be indicated by a ".txt" extension as in "file.txt" or an acrobat file by ".pdf" as in "document.pdf".
 Each extension can be associated with a single application and assigned a unique icon.
 The appropriate application can then be invoked by clicking the files icon.